vishakanirmal/vishakanirmal.github.io/content/terra.md

 ## Context
 Games are a staple part of many households in the US, with both physical board games as well as digital gaming systems.
 Focused primarily on digital gaming, the **global gaming industry was estimated to generate $184.4 billion in 2022.**

 However, in this wide industry of games, there is a curious **lack of successful hybrid physical-digital games.** The few well-known hybrid games, such as Bop It! or Keep Talking and Nobody Explodes, are quick trends within the gaming market, but quickly become repetitive and boring.
-Many of these hybrid games also boast brightly colored plastic enclosures, catering to a younger audience.
+Many of these hybrid games also boast brightly colored plastic enclosures, catering to younger audiences.

 ![Context of gaming industry](../src/images/terra/context.png)